Hopperpop/Hopperpop.github.io/_posts/2023-05-10-linked-list-in-twincat-part-3.md

 ```

 ### - FB_CarGroup
 The car group function block will be our master node of the linked list.
 It extends `FB_LinkedList_Master` and also implements `ITF_Car`.
 When writing the lock property it will (un)lock all cars!
 Reading it will return if all cars are locked.
-It possible to give this property another name like "p_LockAll" but by using the same interface and property name you create an abstraction between a single car and a car group.
+It is possible to give this property another name like "p_LockAll" but by using the same interface and property name you create an abstraction between a single car and a car group.
 Neat!
 ```iecst
 FUNCTION_BLOCK FB_CarGroup EXTENDS FB_LinkedList_Master IMPLEMENTS ITF_Car
 VAR